zpangerl/FitPlanner-SchoolTeamProject/Deliverable2.md

 #### Zachary Pangerl

 **Do you think you individually worked consistently and put in enough work into the project (give a short answer).
+I think I did for the most part, there were a few days in the middle where I was unable to work due to my job schedule, but other than that I feel like I worked consistently

 Below I want links that I can click on to your commit or PullRequest with your work (not the branch you worked on).
 I also want a short description what this commit/PR is about (or test etc.)